mietright/enginepy/README.md

 ### Token Management

-The `EngineClient` provides flexible token management with support for both global and specific token overrides:
+The `EngineClient` provides flexible token management with support for both instance-wide and specific token overrides:

-#### Global Token Override
+#### Instance-Wide Token Override

-Set a token that overrides all API calls, regardless of specific token configurations:
+Set a token that overrides all API calls for this client instance, regardless of specific token configurations:

 ```python
 from enginepy.config import EngineConfigSchema, EngineTokensConfigSchema